nicholasjano/Leetcode-Solutions/Solutions/MySQL/0626. Exchange Seats/README.md

 ## Approach
 - Create a case clause to swap seats.
-- In the first condition, I check whether the student id is the final student, and the table is odd.
+- In the first condition, check whether the student id is the final student, and the table is odd.
 In this case, they do not change seats.
-- In the second condition, I check whether the student id is odd numbered, moving them up a seat.
+- In the second condition, check whether the student id is odd numbered, moving them up a seat.
-- Finally, I check whether the student id is even numberes, and moving them down a seat, finishing the swap.
+- Finally, check whether the student id is even numberes, and moving them down a seat, finishing the swap.
-- At the end, I order by id to ensure proper order.
+- At the end, order by id to ensure proper order.